 Amy has been the recipient of a number of prestigious awards honoring her sharp business acumen and her company's growth and success which include being named a 2012 CEO of the Year by Utah Business Magazine as well as being a recipient of the prestigious Ernst & Young 2007 Entrepreneur of the Year Award.

-Amy currently serves on the boards of numerous organizations, including: Sundance Institute's Advisory Board; Chair of the Utah State Motion Picture Advisory Committee; Utah Capital Investment Corporation Board; Huntsman Cancer Foundation Executive Council; Utah Technology Council's Board of Trustees (UTC); the NACD Board Utah Chapter; the Leonardo Board; the Hale Centre Theatre Board; University of Utah National Advisory board for David Eccles School of Business, Center for Medical Innovation, and Technology Commercialization Board; UVU National Advisory Council; and Brigham Young University Founder's Board.
+Amy currently serves on the boards of numerous organizations, including: Governor's Advisory Team as a Special Advisor, Sundance Institute's Advisory Board; Chair of the Utah State Motion Picture Advisory Committee; Utah Capital Investment Corporation Board; Huntsman Cancer Foundation Executive Council; the NACD Board Utah Chapter; the Leonardo Board; the Hale Centre Theatre Board; the Sandy Area Chamber of Commerce Board; University of Utah National Advisory board for David Eccles School of Business, Center for Medical Innovation, and Technology Commercialization Board; UVU National Advisory Council; and Brigham Young University Founder's Board.